iomete/iom-docs/glossary/complex-event-processing.md

 ---
 title: Complex Event Processing (CEP)
-description: Experience the power of Complex Event Processing (CEP), a technology designed for querying data before storage or analyzing it in real-time—eliminating the need for storing every piece of information.
-Optimize your data processing with efficient and real-time event analysis using CEP.
+description: Complex Event Processing (CEP) is a technology used for querying data before storing it in a database or analyzing it in real-time without ever storing it.
+CEP is an organizational tool that helps to aggregate different information and identify cause-and-effect relationships among events in real-time, allowing you to proactively take effective actions.
 ---

 # Complex Event Processing

 ## What is Complex Event Processing (CEP)?

 Complex Event Processing (CEP) is a technology used for querying data before storing it in a database or analyzing it in real-time without ever storing it.
 CEP is an organizational tool that helps to aggregate different information and identify cause-and-effect relationships among events in real-time, allowing you to proactively take effective actions.
 CEP is commonly used to address the following requirements: low latency, high volume of input events per second, and complex event patterns to be detected.

 ## Major Application Areas for Complex Event Processing (CEP)

 CEP has major applications in the following areas:

 - **Business Activity Monitoring:** Identifies problems and opportunities in early stages by monitoring business processes and other critical resources.